cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 In GUI tools like [Eclipse IDE][eclipse] and [VS Code][vs-code], these configurations are often "hidden" in deeply-nested menu options.
-In `vim`, the configurations are instead included as commands in your `~/.vimrc` file (`vimrc` stands for "`vim` run commands" -- commands which are to be run when `vim` starts up).
-What commands are needed for `vim` plugins like ALE to work properly may still not be straightforward to work out -- we ended up needing
+In Vim, the configurations are instead included as commands in your `~/.vimrc` file (`vimrc` stands for "Vim run commands" -- commands which are to be run when Vim starts up).
+What commands are needed for Vim plugins like ALE to work properly may still not be straightforward to work out -- we ended up needing

 ```